threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_quick.md

 ## Introduction

 In this guide, we show how to deploy the [Farmerbot](https://github.com/threefoldtech/tfgrid-sdk-go/tree/development/farmerbot) on a full VM running on the TFGrid.

-We show two distinct methods to run the Farmerbot.
-The first method is by running the Farmerbot binaries and the second method is by running the Farmerbot with Docker.
-Both methods can be done on bare metal or on a full VM running on the TFGrid.
+This guide can be done on bare metal or on a full VM running on the TFGrid.
+You need at least two 3Nodes on the same farm to make use of the Farmerbot.

 This version of the Farmerbot also works with ARM64.
-This means that if you have a Pi 3, 4, or Zero 2 with a 64 bit OS, you can just grab the appropriate release archive and it will work properly.
+This means that if you have a Pi 3, 4, or Zero 2 with a 64 bit OS, you can download the appropriate release archive and it will work properly.

-Note that you need at least two 3Nodes on the same farm to make use of the Farmerbot.

 Read the [Additional Information](farmerbot_information.md) section for further details concerning the Farmerbot.

+> For a script that can help automate the steps in this guide, [check this forum post](https://forum.threefold.io/t/new-farmerbot-install-script/4207).

 ## Prerequisites